 One thing I noted, this cradle is not fast charge compatible but manages to charge quickly as a model that does have the feature so you probably will not miss that feature anyway.
 It uses a 1 amp charging rate.

-Once in a while, you get a product that is almost right on the money with their battery ratings.
+Once in a while, you get a product that is almost right on the money with its battery ratings.
 1More PistonBuds is one of them.

 The 1More PistonBuds charging cradle is equipped with a built-in 535mAh battery and according to 1More charges in about 2 hours for 20 hours of playback time in total.
 I charged mine in a hair under the claimed 2 hours.